littleflow3r/bilstm-pytorch-torchtext/README.md

 Torchtext handles step 1-5 above with minimal code.

 P.S.
-Sorry, I dumped all 1-6 steps into one main.py code~
+Sorry, I dumped all into one main.py code~